ROBOTIS-GIT/emanual/docs/en/platform/turtlebot3/basic_examples.md

 ## [Basic Examples](#basic-examples)

+**WARNING**: Make sure to run the [Bringup][bringup] instruction before performing this examples, and be careful when testing the robot on the table as the robot might fall.
+{: .notice--warning}

 {% capture notice_01 %}
 **NOTE**:
 - This instruction was tested on `Ubuntu 16.04` and `ROS Kinetic Kame`.